THREE KINDS OF MAN

 Tap to expand

 The spiritual man is not someone with more Bible knowledge, stronger willpower, or deeper emotional experiences.
 He is someone whose regenerated spirit — indwelt by the Holy Spirit — has become the governing centre of his life.
 His mind is renewed by the Spirit rather than operating independently.
 His emotions are calibrated by spiritual reality rather than circumstances.
 His will is submitted to God's will rather than asserting its own agenda.
 He "judges all things" (1 Cor 2:15) — not because he's smarter, but because the Spirit gives discernment that the soul alone cannot access.
 He feeds on solid food, not just milk.
 He sees what God is doing, not just what he wants God to do for him.
-This is the self-driving car — the Spirit governing, Christ expressing Himself through a yielded human vessel.

 Spirit governing Soul submitted Discerns spiritual reality Feeds on solid food Christ expressed Bears lasting fruit